Last updated on July 12th, 2022 at 11:32 am

 Maybe to some, bumping into another author and essayist who is completing his own memoir, and wants to join a writers’ group, would seem like a small thing, a mere coincidence.
-To me however it is a minor miracle and just another reminder of how the universe seems to orchestrate things with perfect timing when we believe and are in pursuit of our dreams.
+To me, however, it is a minor miracle and just another reminder of how the universe seems to orchestrate things with perfect timing when you believe and are in pursuit of your big dreams.

-Somehow, we meet just the person we need to meet at the right moment to move our dreams forward.
-Somehow, money shows up or a client shows up or circumstances align in such a way that things just click into place.
+Somehow, you meet just the person you need to meet at the right moment to move your dreams forward.
+Somehow, the money shows up or a client shows up or circumstances align in such a way that things just click into place.

 But to me, that is what living our dreams is all about.
-We have a vision and although we cannot guarantee that we can realize it, we keep moving forward, inch by inch, with great faith.
+You have a vision and although you cannot guarantee that you can realize it, you keep moving forward, inch by inch, with great faith.

-Faith plus action equals miracles, so often, because we are in motion, doing the work, and we are keeping the faith that the universe will support us in living our dreams.
-When we operate from this space, we allow space for miracles in our lives, because we believe in the possibility of it.
+Faith plus action equals miracles, so often, because you are in motion, doing the work, and you are keeping the faith that the universe will support you in living out your dreams.
+When you operate from this space, you allow space for miracles in your life, because you believe in the possibility of it.

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project or watch her TEDx speech on YouTube.

 Note: Articles by Lisa may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.